9 Insider Tips for Travelling to Marbella (Do’s and Dont’s)

 If I were you, I would choose my hotel based on three things: location, price and reviews.
 The first two are the most important.

-Location and price are subjective to your travel preferences.
+Location and price depend on your travel preferences.
 Do you want a memorable stay?
-Pick a hotel in the Golden Mile.
+Pick a hotel on the Golden Mile.
 Hotels like Puente Romano, Nobu (adults-only) and Marbella Club never disappoint.

 Another important aspect you might want to take into consideration is how sustainable your hotel is.
 You can usually find this information on their website.